Legal Betting on the Tennis US Open

 If you live anywhere else – or simply don’t wish to use a local gambling service – you can also wager with an international sports betting site operating outside of US jurisdiction.

-Washington and Connecticut residents are technically barred from gambling over the Internet, though these laws are not historically enforced.
-Still, if you reside in either state, please serve up your online tennis bets only at your own risk.
+Washington residents are technically barred from gambling over the Internet, though these laws are not historically enforced.
+Still, if you reside in this state, please serve up your online tennis bets only at your own risk.

 Bovada is one of the top online sportsbooks in the world, and it’s easily the most popular betting site in the US.
 With a gambling menu that caters to US players, Bovada’s tennis options go above and beyond most other books, like a deep lob from Federer to the farthest corner of the court.